charlesemurray/AICLIIDE/docs/cortex-phase4-summary.md

 ## Conclusion

-Phase 4 is complete!
+Phase 4 is complete, including the critical storage implementation!
 The Cortex memory system is:
-- ✅ Fully functional
+- ✅ Fully functional (read AND write paths working)
 - ✅ Well documented
 - ✅ Performance tested
 - ✅ Integration tested
 - ✅ Production ready

-The system can be merged to main and released to users.
+The system now properly stores interactions and can recall them in future conversations.
+Ready for production use!